TheHeroBrine422/theherobrine422.github.io/GTARGLeaderboardInfo/readme.md

 ## setup/update

 This assumes you already have node installed.

+1. cd nodejsUpdateLeaderboardJSON
-1. Configure setup.sh, change the appinstall var on line 2 if you already have these npm packages installed
+2. Configure setup.sh, change the appinstall var on line 2 if you already have these npm packages installed
-2. Run setup.sh
+3. Run setup.sh
-3. Run update.sh
+4. Run update.sh
-4. Repeat update.sh every 6-24h (either manually or with cron)
+5. Repeat update.sh every 6-24h (either manually or with cron)

 ## TODO